 We welcome lots of students training to cook in ski-chalets or on yachts, either as a career or a gap year.
 We recommend the following options:

 - Intermediate Cookery - this 5 day course will give you a mastery of meat and fish and a solid repertoire of recipes.

-- Certificate in Professional Cookery - our popular foundation course for chefs will teach you to cook to a professional standard.
+- Certificate in Culinary Arts - our popular foundation course for chefs will teach you to cook to a professional standard.

 We often have members of the Armed Forces on our courses.
 It's a popular way of using the resettlement grant and we are familiar with all the paperwork required.

 We have several routes for those wanting to launch a career as a chef.